Why Is Equality Important? Exploring Its Role and Benefits

 Specialized Insights: Equality vs Equity

-Distinguishing between equality and equity is vital for actionable solutions.
+Highlighting the difference between equality and equity is necessary for actionable solutions.

 What Is Equity, and Why Does It Matter?